Disaster tourism: Facebook's virtual tour of Puerto Rico

 In September 2017, Hurricane Maria devastated the Dominican Republic and Puerto Rico.
 Hurricane Maria is estimated to caused 3,059 deaths total, and in Puerto Rico, it is estimated to have caused $90 billion in property damage and displaced approximately 60,000 people.

 On October 9, 2017, Facebook CEO Mark Zuckerberg and Facebook social VR chief Rachel Franklin used a livestream to showcase Facebook’s new virtual reality app, Facebook Spaces, by taking a virtual tour of the devastated areas of Puerto Rico.
-During the 10 minute video, Zuckerberg explains how Facebook partnered with Red Cross to build population map from satellite imagery and better allocate the relief effort.
+During the 10 minute video, Zuckerberg explains how Facebook partnered with Red Cross to build a population map from satellite imagery and better allocate the relief effort.

 The public reception to the tour was unanimously negative.
 Zuckerberg drew criticism for describing VR as "magical" in its ability to transport people to disaster zones, and most viewers considered the cartoon avatars of Zuckerberg and Franklin to be an inappropriately jovial tone.
 The day following the livestream, Zuckerberg apologized, explaining, "When you're in VR yourself, the surroundings feel quite real.
 But that sense of empathy doesn't extend well to people watching you as a virtual character on a 2D screen."